scrapy/itemloaders/docs/processors.rst

 function as input or output processor.
 The only requirement is that they must accept one (and only one) positional argument, which will be an iterable.

-.. versionchanged:: 2.0
-   Processors no longer need to be methods.

 .. note:: Both input and output processors must receive an iterable as their first argument.
 The output of those functions can be anything.
 The result of input processors will be appended to an internal list (in the Loader)